 If the customer reports And Then Total income below the MA income limit income source from the The information is reasonably compatible and considered verified.
 No further proof is needed.
-Information was not available for each reported income source from the hubs The customer must provide proof of income.
-The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and
+The total is below the MA income limit Information was not available for each reported income source from the hubs The customer must provide proof of income. above the MA income limit The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and